GeographicaGS/nodebb-plugin-sso-saml/README.md

 ## About
 This plugin has been built on top of passport.saml, for more info visit https://github.com/bergie/passport-saml.
-    Developed by Alberto Asuero